-- RULE 1: Identify the carboxylic acid from which the amide was derived and change the suffix of the acid name from "-oic" to "-amide," and drop the word acid. - RULE 2: Add the names of any alkyl groups to the name of the parent compound, forming one word.
+RULE 1: Identify the carboxylic acid from which the amide was derived and change the suffix of the acid name from "-oic" to "-amide," and drop the word acid.

 Problem 8.
 Name the amides shown below.
 Note that the amide functional group is written in shorthand as CONH2.